MrTrexX/Explosives/README.md

-These are just a programs that contains exlosives.
+These are just a programs that contain exlosives.
 Be careful or you may get injured